eastolfi-legacy/gulp-release-github-seed/README.md

 npm install -D gulp-bump minimist conventional-github-releaser
 ```

-And the you can init your new repository:
+And then you can init your new repository:
 ```bash
 git init
 ```